-The taiyaki is famous all over Japan, and it has made its way to Korea.
-Koreans call it bungeoppang or “carp bread.”
+The taiyaki is famous all over Japan, and it’s made its way to Korea.
+Koreans call it “bungeoppang” or “carp bread.”

-But, in Korea, eating bungeoppang is popular in winter when it’s cold outside, and you grab a piping hot fish cake and walk around savoring this delicacy!
+But in Korea, eating bungeoppang is popular in winter when it’s cold outside.
+You grab a piping hot fish cake and walk around savoring this delicacy!

 The size is usually 15cm, so it can perfectly fit in your hands.

-They are mostly found in Gintai in Tokyo’s Meguro ward, but there is a variety of taiyaki around the country.
+They’re mostly found in Gintai in Tokyo’s Meguro ward, but there’s a variety of taiyaki around the country.

 People have become more creative, especially street vendors.
-There is even a pizza taiyaki and corn filled taiyaki.
+There’s even a pizza taiyaki and corn-filled taiyaki!

-If you are ever in Japan, try taiyaki from one of these top 3 taiyaki vendors in Tokyo:
+If you’re ever in Japan, try taiyaki from one of these top 3 taiyaki vendors in Tokyo:

-- Nezu no Taiyaki – this is a classic taiyaki restaurant that only serves the cake with the traditional red bean paste filling.
-No fancy stuff here, but the local swear the taiyaki is one of the best in the world!
+- Nezu no Taiyaki – This is a classic taiyaki restaurant that only serves the cake with the traditional red bean paste filling.
+No fancy stuff here, but the locals swear the taiyaki is one of the best in the world!

-- Tetsuji Taiyaki -this is a small franchise with only three stores.
+- Tetsuji Taiyaki – Tthis is a small franchise with only 3 stores.
 Still, their taiyaki is famous because it has a slightly different shape, and locals love it for its extra crispy exterior crust.

-As I said before, it is totally up to you what you want your filling to be; it’s just that the traditional filling is the red bean paste.
+As I’ve said before, it’s totally up to you what you want your filling to be; it’s just that the traditional filling is the red bean paste.

-My advice, get two taiyaki, try the traditional Japanese taiyaki, and then try the American version of it.
+My advice?
+Get 2 taiyaki!
+Try the traditional Japanese one, and then the American version of it.

 Now, where specifically can you find taiyaki in the US?

 If you’re not up for making this dish at home, you can find taiyaki there and in other states.
-Florida, Massachusetts, and Toronto, Canada are all whipped with this snack as well, and you will discover taiyaki there.
+Florida, Massachusetts, and Toronto, Canada are all whipping up this snack as well, and you’ll discover taiyaki there.

-You probably won’t find it as “taiyaki,” but I’m sure if you reference a goldfish waffle cone with ice cream, they’ll give you what you are looking for.
+But you probably won’t find it as “taiyaki”.
+However, I’m sure that if you reference a goldfish waffle cone with ice cream, they’ll give you what you’re looking for!